Location Independent (High End Homeless)

 People ask me: How long do you stay in one place?

 Sometimes I move from place to place almost every day for weeks.
 Sometimes I am stationary for a while to teach, think, write or collaborate.
 Three times, I've spent several months in Key West in the winter months.
 I spent three months in New Mexico in 2009.
 The longest I have stayed anywhere was Colorado - three consecutive house-sitting gigs had me based there for most of 9 months, off and on.
 (I also made side trips to New York, New Mexico, Arizona and twice to California during those 9 months.)
-In the last four years, I've spent the night in about 37 different states and three countries.
+In the last four years, I've spent the night in about 37 different states and six countries.
 In this next stage, it is beginning to appear that I will be spending several weeks or even months in one place.

 People ask me: Where is all your stuff?